parallelwindfarms/parareal/lit/03-using-hdf5-and-mpi.md

         logging.debug(f"coarse result: {y} {reduce_expr(y)} {t0} {t1} {a}")
         return a
 ```

+For the `fine` integrator however, we want to save the complete result, so that we can retrieve the full history after the computation has finished.
+So, instead of a `LiteralExpr`, the fine integrator returns a `H5Snap`.

 ``` {.python #example-mpi-fine}
 def generate_filename(name: str, n_iter: int, t0: float, t1: float) -> str: